tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

     * Like the plain success rate, Kappa does not take costs into account.

-* **Cost-sensitive learning,** In the two-class situation, there is a simple and general way to make any learn- ing scheme cost sensitive.
+* **Cost-sensitive learning,** In the two-class situation, there is a simple and general way to make any learning scheme cost sensitive.
-    * The idea is to generate training data with a different pro- portion of yes and no instances.
+    * The idea is to generate training data with a different proportion of yes and no instances.
 Suppose you artificially increase the number of no instances by a factor of 10 and use the resulting dataset for training.
 If the learning scheme is striving to minimize the number of errors, it will come up with a decision structure that is biased toward avoiding errors on the no instances, because such errors are effectively penalized 10-fold.
 If